Inside CARE House: How Home Visits Can Prevent Abuse

 In homes across Oakland County, at all socioeconomic levels, CARE House professionals help fulfill our mission of preventing child abuse by working with families impacted by substance abuse and involved in child welfare.

-“Families welcome our compassionate home visitors into their homes and want to learn from them,” said Bernice Harvey, Program Manager.
-“The home visitors become a part of the family support system by being present and available, serving as a strong connection to community partners while providing stable, consistent emotional support and encouragement.”
+"Families welcome our compassionate home visitors into their homes and want to learn from them," said Bernice Harvey, Program Manager.
+"The home visitors become part of the family support system by being present and available, serving as a strong connection to community partners while providing stable, consistent emotional support and encouragement."

 "We are fortunate to have a diverse team of home visitors," added Maria Llorach-Janicek, Program Supervisor.
 "We offer home visits in both English and Spanish, which allows us to serve our families in their native language and support them with some of the barriers that can arise from not speaking the language, while still ensuring they can access the services and resources they need."